 In the event our hero does suffer a wound, 9 times out of 10 it will be in the shoulder.
 Writers seem to think there’s nothing of importance in your shoulders, but they’d be wrong.

 There is both a brachial artery and subclavian artery in your shoulders, and a bullet hitting either one could lead to dramatic blood loss.
 You certainly wouldn’t be able to keep on fighting.
+Leave it to Monty Python to turn this trope example to the extreme.

 6. It’s just a cat